 Difference between lenders

-Not every lender (bank) will have the same rates, and this is why competition exists even in that area.
+Not every lender (bank) will have the same rates, and this is why competition exists between mortgage and (even reverse mortgage lender, for a list of top HECM lenders click here) in that area.
 When you are offered the same amount of money, with the same deadlines, but one has a much smaller interest rate, why would you choose the other one?

 Now, customer loyalty and all of that exists, and they are a factor as well, so a person can sometimes feel more comfortable going for the higher rate option simply because they were using the bank for a very long time, and they are comfortable with their service.